Elegant-Queueing/q-backend/README.md

 - Make sure you're on ```master``` since it has the code from the latest release

 ### Firebase
 NOTE: The Q team already has a dev database.
 To get access to it, please contact the team.
+To create your own database, use the following information.

-The following video explains how to set up the database: https://drive.google.com/file/d/1TMxiXX76JmJRJR1CP60grtf9WiX7aRxs/view?usp=sharing
+First, set up the database using the video: https://drive.google.com/file/d/1TMxiXX76JmJRJR1CP60grtf9WiX7aRxs/view?usp=sharing

-- Now, we need to give the our code access to the database we just created.
-Go to your Project Overview Page -> Project Settings -> Service Accounts, and download your service account key.
-This will be a .json file
-- Rename this file to service_account_key.json
-- DANGER ZONE!
-Move this json file at the same directory level as src/.
-This file is NOT to be pushed to Github. .gitignore has it mentioned in it, so it's imperitive that you get the directory level right and double check using git status before you push.
-- On the same webpage as before, you'll have the databaseUrl mentioned.
-Copy and paste it in the code: go to q-
+Then, make changes to the code using the video:

 ---------------------------